jce-il/sw-modeling-2017b/Homework.md

 - Describe the given documentation and general source code structure.
 - Analyze and describe the main requirements/features of the product (stakeholder view).
 - Analyze and describe the major or important designs with UML diagrams and or other modeling means (e.g. sketeches (Calico), views, [C4][structurizr]).
+- Review the architectural style of the project using 2-3 of the V&P book's [template](http://www.viewpoints-and-perspectives.info/vpandp/wp-content/themes/secondedition/doc/registered/RozanskiAndWoods-Architecture-Description-Template.pdf)
 - Describe a few challenges for this project (e.g., a missing important feature, known bugs).
 - Try to validate your analysis with the project team and report about it.